ralphcoder/shopandgo/README.md

 *An **automatic billing system** for providing an ease to the customers to bill thir products while shopping,Hence this will:-*

- -reducing the manual labour of the supermarkets.
+-Reducing the manual labour of the supermarkets.
- -insure social destencing,and wil prevent people from making croud during this pendemic.
+-Insure social destencing,and wil prevent people from making croud during this pendemic.
- -increasing the sales and providing positive feedbacks for companies.
+-Increasing the sales and providing positive feedbacks for companies.
- -will save lots of time by overriding the old inline billing system.
+-Will save lots of time by overriding the old inline billing system.

 This app demonstrates how to build an end-to-end user experience between customer and Mall.